-1. With respect to its tax policies, each Party shall strive to accord fairness and equity in the treatment of investments of nationals and companies of the other Party.

-2. Nevertheless, the provisions of this Treaty, and in particular Articles VI and VII, shall apply to matters of taxation only with respect to the following:

-(a) expropriation, pursuant to Article III;

-(b) transfers, pursuant to Article IV; or

-(c) the observance and enforcement of terms of an investment agreement or authorization as referred to in Article VI(1) (a) or (b), to the extent they are not subject to the dispute settlement provisions of a Convention for the avoidance of double taxation between the two Parties, or have been raised under such settlement provisions and are not resolved within a reasonable period of time.
+- 1. With respect to its tax policies, each Party should strive to accord fairness and equity in the treatment of investment of nationals and companies of the other Party. - 2.
+Nevertheless, the provisions of this Treaty, and in particular Articles VI and VII, shall apply to matters of taxation only with respect to the following: - (a) expropriation, pursuant to Article III; - (b) transfers, pursuant to Article IV; or to the extent they are not subject to the dispute settlement provisions of a convention for the avoidance of double taxation between the two Parties, or have been raised under such settlement provisions and are not resolved within a reasonable period of time.

+(c) the observance and enforcement of terms of an investment agreement or authorization as referred to in Article VI (1)(a) or (b),